hyperledger/caliper/docs/v0.4.2/MonitorsAndObservers.md

 ```
 ### Docker Monitor
 The docker monitoring module options comprise:
- - interval: monitor update interval
+ - interval: monitor update interval in seconds
  - containers: an array of container names that may relate to local or remote docker containers to be monitored.
 If all **local** docker containers are to be monitored, this may be achieved by providing `all` as a name

-The following declares the monitoring of two named docker containers; one local and the other remote, with a 5second update frequency:
+The following declares the monitoring of two named docker containers; one local and the other remote, with a 5 second update frequency:
 ```
 monitors:
   resource: